cavemaann/unofficial-activepieces-pieces/README.md

 > **Unofficial** — this project is **not affiliated with, endorsed by, or supported by
 > [Activepieces](https://www.activepieces.com)**.
 It's a personal home for pieces I've
-> built after upstream said they've temporarily stopped allowing new pull requests for the moment.
+> built after the Activepieces repo said they've temporarily stopped allowing new pull requests for the moment.

 ## What's inside